-Antigua and Barbuda does not implement mechanisms to continuously monitor or evaluate the results of care, treatment, rehabilitation, recovery, or social integration programs or comprehensive public or private facilities.
+Bolivia does not implement mechanisms to continuously monitor or evaluate the results of care, treatment, rehabilitation, recovery, or social integration programs or comprehensive public and private facilities.

 Priority Action 3.3: Promote measures to protect the rights of persons in treatment.